Boone County, Indiana

 Boone County is a county in the U.S. state of Indiana.
 As of 2020, the population was 70,812.
-The county seat (and the county's only incorporated city) is Lebanon.
+The county seat is Lebanon.

 History

 In 1787, the fledgling United States defined the Northwest Territory, which included the area of present-day Indiana.
 In 1800, Congress separated Ohio from the Northwest Territory, designating the rest of the land as the Indiana Territory.
 President Thomas Jefferson chose William Henry Harrison as the territory's first governor, and Vincennes was established as the territorial capital.
 After the Michigan Territory was separated and the Illinois Territory was formed, Indiana was reduced to its current size and geography.
 By December 1816 the Indiana Territory was admitted to the Union as a state.

 Starting in 1794, Native American titles to Indiana lands were extinguished by usurpation, purchase, or war and treaty.
 The United States acquired land from the Native Americans in the 1809 treaty of Fort Wayne, and by the treaty of St. Mary's in 1818 considerably more territory became property of the government.
 This included the future Boone County, designating areas covered by the Delaware New Purchase.

-Boone County was created by the state legislature on 1 April 1830, with Jamestown (which had been first settled that year) named as the initial county seat.
+Boone County was created by the state legislature on April 1, 1830, with Jamestown (which had been first settled that year) named as the initial county seat.
 The county was named for frontiersman Daniel Boone.
-The interim county commissioners met on 1 May of the following year to identify a permanent seat of government, which by law had to be within 2 mi of the county's center; the [future] city of Lebanon was selected to serve this purpose.
+The interim county commissioners met on May 1 of the following year to identify a permanent seat of government, which by law had to be within 2 mi of the county's center; the [future] city of Lebanon was selected to serve this purpose.